 "This magazine made a positive of the lockdown, with a new initiative that chimed with readers and produced tangible results," judges said.

-The double victory comes on top of six other awards Dezeen won in 2020.
-This makes 2020 Dezeen's most successful year ever, notching up record audiences with over 110 million page views to the website and substantially increasing our social media following.
+The double victory follows on from six awards Dezeen won in 2020, which contributed to Dezeen's most successful year ever, which saw record web traffic and social media growth.

 Three of the awards were for Virtual Design Festival, with our Dezeen Day conference scooping another and founder Marcus Fairs winning the digital leadership prize at IBP's annual journalism awards ceremony.